-- what material evidence is likely to be admissible and available at a trial - the objective reliability of the admissible evidence whether there are viable defences, or other legal or constitutional impediments to the prosecution that remove any substantial likelihood of a conviction.
+- what material evidence is likely to be admissible and available at a trial - the objective reliability of the admissible evidence

-11 New Brunswick Public Prosecutions Operation Manual, Chapter II: The Decision to Prosecute; Crown Prosecution Manual: D. 3: Charge Screening | Ontario.ca
+&lt;sup>11 New Brunswick Public Prosecutions Operation Manual, Chapter II: The Decision to Prosecute; Crown Prosecution Manual: D. 3: Charge Screening | Ontario.ca

-12 See: Gary McCuaig, British Columbia Charge Assessment Review (May 2012), Schedule 11 to D. Geoffrey Cowper, A Criminal Justice System for the 21st Century: Final Report to the Minister of Justice and Attorney General Honourable Shirley Bond (Victoria, B.C.: Minister of Justice, 2012), at pp. 236-37
+&lt;sup>12 See: Gary McCuaig, British Columbia Charge Assessment Review (May 2012), Schedule 11 to D. Geoffrey Cowper, A Criminal Justice System for the 21st Century: Final Report to the Minister of Justice and Attorney General Honourable Shirley Bond (Victoria, B.C.: Minister of Justice, 2012), at pp. 236-37